-As a result of the Board's first public meeting in 2005, DOE acknowledged that safety was not being integrated consistently into the early stages of the design of new defense nuclear facilities.
-As a result, DOE is working to revise its relevant directives-DOE Order 413.3, Program and Project Management for the Acquisition of Capital Assets, and DOE Manual 413.3-1, Project Management for the Acquisition of Capital Assets-and to develop a new standard, DOE-STD-1189, Integration of Safety into the Design Process.
-These directives are expected to mandate an appropriate set of requirements intended to better integrate safety into the design of new defense nuclear facilities.
+The Board's public meetings in 2005, 2006, and 2007 concerning the integration of safety into design stimulated actions by DOE to improve the early integration of safety into the design of new defense nuclear facilities.
+As a result, DOE is making progress towards completing revisions of its relevant directives.
+DOE Order 413.3A, Program and Project Management for the Acquisition of Capital Assets, was issued in July 2006, and DOE is working to revise DOE Manual 413.3-1, Project Management for the Acquisition of Capital Assets.
+A new standard, DOE-STD-1189, Integration of Safety into the Design Process, is in the final stages of development and should be issued in the summer of 2007.
+These directives are expected to mandate an appropriate set of requirements intended to better integrate safety early into the design of new defense nuclear facilities.
 The status of these directives is discussed further in Section 3.
-The implementation of these directives in a cohesive, integrated manner is critical if DOE is to better integrate safety early in the design process.
+The implementation of these directives in a cohesive, integrated manner is critical if DOE is to effectively integrate safety early in the design process.